gong2014/react-node/README.md

 I actually create a pull request for it but the git I original use can't find in public.
 So I move the code to this git account.
 In this case you can only see my changes but can't see my pull request and commit any more.
+I have created a pull request if you want check the changes you can check over there.

+I just updated code using hook useReducer to manage the state.
+I think it may not necessary to apply useContext.
+Of course if you want me do that, I can add it.

 I haven't touch any backend code as it is a front end focus.